Missouri DHSS: 41 campers, counselors at Kamp Kanakuk K-2 site test positive for COVID-19

 “The camp had a policy that all kids and counselors wear masks,” Burnett said.

 Kamp Kanakuk provided a list of all who were in close contact with the first two positive cases.
-The health department is recommending those campers quarantine.
+The health department is recommending quarantine for all of those campers.

 According to the email sent to parents, the camp staff has expanded their response.
+As part of the Kamp Kanakuk’s coronavirus plan, leaders took temperatures and wore masks.
+There was also extensive cleaning of the facilities and social distancing was required.

-The other camps will send home and cabin in the case a camper or staff tests positive.
+Additionally, the other camps will send home and cabin in the case a camper or staff tests positive.

 “K-2 is the only one that’s been involved.
 They have been doing testing throughout their camps,” Burnett said.

-Already this summer, 5,000 campers and staff have come through the gates of the camp.
-Camp directors are working closely with the Stone County Health Department.

-Camp directors are working closely with the Stone County and Taney County health departments.
+Burnett says camp directors are working closely with the Stone County and Taney County health departments.

+If the campers show symptoms of COVID-19, they are asked to immediately contact their health care provider.